 Predicting the Future

-Wall Street markets move on the daily predictions of ‘experts’ who often make magical prognostications based on their mined data and their perceptions of the ever-changing landscape of global economic activities.
+Wall Street markets move on daily predictions of ‘experts’, who often make magical prognostications in the media based on their chosen economic data points, their self-serving correlations and conclusions of causations, all consistent with their perceptions of the ever-changing landscape of global economic activities.

 The originators of economic statistics generating these forecasts are often institutions, the Federal Reserve, money managers, research firms, journalists, and economists - some quite honorable and noteworthy and some merely opportunistic.
 And most claim to have authoritative positions upon which to espouse credible narratives, but only very few are sound and trustworthy with their opinions.
 The issue is that the media in general often seem to be interpreting current events and forecasts through their own overly dramatic, politicized, biased, and self-serving negative lenses rather than merely observing and reporting information from credible authoritative sources.
 Too often the pressure to grab the public’s attention outweighs dispassionate, unbiased analysis and reporting - witness Washington politics and various outcome interpretations of government programs and foreign and domestic defense related expenditures and repetition of social narratives and memes - and therefore markets move.

 Objectivity-challenged views of ‘experts’ strategically placed on popular financial channels to sound off about today’s hot subjects often conveniently validates the views of the media source, which influences Wall Street financial markets and generates more drama in a seemingly endless feedback loop of news-generating-news-generating-market movements that generates even more news.
 This unfortunate ongoing drama trend sometimes stampedes investors into making decisions based on media-exaggerated and/or inaccurate reporting to the public.